molily/molily.de/_posts/2019-02-03-testing-angular.md

 As you see, this generic architecture is language-agnostic, framework-agnostic and browser-agnostic.
 Also an end-to-end test does not care how the site under test is implemented, whether it is build with Angular or not.
 Just like the user, it interacts with an HTML document rendered in the browser.

-### Protractor: Waiting and timeouts
+### Waiting for Angular

 Protractor is a an end-to-end testing framework based on WebDriver made for Angular applications.
 You might wonder, what makes it suitable for testing Angular applications?
 It is a feature called `waitForAngular`.

 All web applications have an asynchronous behavior: The user navigates to an address.
-It takes some time for the page to fully load so the user can .
-The user clicks on a link or button and it takes a certain amount of time to update the page or load a new page.
+It takes some time for the page to fully load.
+Then, the user clicks on a link or button and it takes a certain amount of time to update the page or load a new page.

 End-to-end tests need to take this behavior into account.
 Yet they often fail because a page update did not happen in a given time period.
 Often this is a false alarm and does not mean the feature under test is broken.
-Frameworks therefore use lengthy timeout durations or test writers need to add manual waiting times.
+Some frameworks therefore use lengthy timeout durations.
+Or test writers are forced to add arbitrary waiting times.
 This makes the tests slow.

 Instead of just waiting for a fixed time period, Protractor waits for the Angular application to be stable before sending a WebDriver command.
 When Protractor detects an Angular application, it injects a script into the page that registers a `whenStable` callback.

 In an Angular application, all page changes are caused by asynchronous JavaScript tasks.
 Asynchronous tasks include HTTP requests, Promises as well as Angular’s change detection and rendering.

-Angular calls Protractor back when all pending asynchronous tasks have been completed.
+When all pending asynchronous tasks have been completed, Angular (or Zone.js, to be specific) calls Protractor back.
 This enables Protractor to specifically wait for Angular to update the DOM before continuing with the test.
 This makes Protractor tests faster and more reliable.

 The `waitForAngular` feature has some pitfalls.
 For example, if your application is constantly polling data from the server, it will never get stable.
 There are always pending asynchronous tasks.
 Per default, Protractor waits for 11 seconds for Angular to become stable.
 Then it fails with a timeout error.